Corey255A1/WunderVisionBlogHugo/content/posts/hugo-blog-tags.md

 ---
 title: "Hugo Blog Tags"
 date: 2023-05-04T21:06:48-04:00
-draft: true
 thumbnail: /images/blog/HugoH.jpg
 tags: ["Hugo", "WebDev"]
+summary: "Next up was figuring how to use the Taxonomies.
+One thing I had been doing in the past was adding hash tags to articles, but I never implemented anything to actually use them.
+Hugo has a built in way to do display these Taxonomy pages!"
 ---
 ## Tagging
 Next up was figuring how to use the Taxonomies.
 One thing I had been doing in the past was adding hash tags to articles, but I never implemented anything to actually use them.
-Hugo seems to have a built in way to do display these Taxonomy pages.
+Hugo has a built in way to do display these Taxonomy pages!

 ```toml
 title: "Saturday Morning Coding - Template Matching and Sign Detection"